trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

       [-1]  <----------------- we also create a secret cell for future use ]
   ```
-2. Now connect all connected 'O' use Union-Find
+* Step 2: Now connect all connected 'O' use Union-Find

   parent array: instead of using parent index, I use letter to represent different connected region
   ```py